10 Common MBA Application Mistakes of Finance Professionals-Part 1

 Make sure your recommenders share specific examples of your excellent work.
 To help orient them, provide a bulleted list of projects you worked on together, especially if they praised you for the results.
 Give very specific anecdotes, like “Remember the time on the XYZ negotiation where you said the deal structure I proposed saved the company $10 million?”

-Some of these anecdotes can be topics you also raise in the essays, while others might be fresh material that only the recommender employs.
+Some of these anecdotes can be topics you raise in the essays, while others might be fresh material only the recommender employs.
 Often, a performance review or meeting can be a valuable source for specific compliments if you need help steering your recommenders.

 Stacy Blackman Consulting offers multiple services to meet your MBA application needs.
 From our All-In Partnership to interview prep, essay editing, resume review, and much more, we’ve got you covered.
 Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.